BlinkDL/RWKV-LM/README.md

 Write out the formulas for "token at pos 2" and "token at pos 3" and you will get the idea:
 * a and b: EMAs of kv and k.
-* c and d: a and b combined with self-attention.
+* c and d: these are a and b combined with "self-attention".

 kv / k is the memory mechanism.
 The token with high k can be remembered for a long duration, if W is close to 1 in the channel.